SChernykh/p2pool/README.md

 2. Download the latest XMRig binary [here](https://github.com/xmrig/xmrig/releases/latest).
 3. Expand the P2Pool binaries into an appropriate location (`%USERPROFILE%/bin` or `C:/bin/` are good options)
 4. Expand XMRig binary into an appropriate location (the same folder as P2Pool is fine).
-5. Prepare huge pages to work properly (each instance of monerod/P2Pool/XMRig needs them):
+5. Prepare huge pages to work properly (each of monerod/P2Pool/XMRig needs them):
    - On Windows 10 or above, run XMRig at least once as Administrator (right-click Run As Administrator)
    - On earlier versions of Windows, you'll need to run XMRig as Administrator at least once per login.
 6. Create "Monero" folder inside extracted P2Pool folder and copy Monero binaries there.